Information about the support available for people affected by the Grenfell Tower fire on 14 June 2017.

-Childcare room at The Curve
+Childcare room at the Community Assistance Centre

 The room has space for up to 3 children at a time, and parents are asked to collect their children within an hour and a half.
 Although no childcare services will be available, parents can stay and play with their children.

 Entertainment will include film screenings, child entertainers, art therapy or interactive shows.
 A family engagement officer will also be available on site every day to help families to access childcare, discuss their child’s needs and provide family support if needed.